The Jerry Lewis MDA Labor Day Telethon: 1966 through the 1970s

-Buoyed by the Love Network's reach, the 1968 Labor Day Telethon would generate $1,401,876 in donations.
+Buoyed by the Love Network's reach, the 1968 Labor Day Telethon generated $1,401,876 in donations.
 Though the original intent was for the stations to carry the entire 1968 telethon broadcast, breaking only for mandatory station identifications, WHEC-TV chose to break away for a few minutes every hour to show Rochester area volunteers taking donation calls.
 As a result, WHEC-TV generated more proceeds than the other Love Network stations.
 With WHEC's move, the "local cutaway" was born: from that point forward, every Telethon broadcast granted local stations cutaway time, usually five or ten minutes per hour, to allow local celebrities, volunteers, and sponsors to highlight fundraising efforts and the services MDAA provided at the local level, with the intention of building local goodwill toward MDAA, its local chapters, and the Love Network stations.
-The cutaways would become an integral part of every MDAA Telethon broadcast during its syndication run, an approach later duplicated by other nationally-syndicated charitable telethons.
+The cutaways became an integral part of every MDA Telethon broadcast during its syndication run, an approach later duplicated by other nationally-syndicated charitable telethons.

 By 1970, the MDA Labor Day Telethon was seen nationwide on 64 stations, including the addition of Los Angeles and San Francisco stations to the Love Network roster, making the 1970 event the first telethon seen from coast to coast.
 Proceeds from the 1970 event totaled $5,093,385.
 The show continued to gain popularity and major stars through the next two years, helped in part by the Theater Authority permanently lifting its ban on nationwide telethon performances by its members in 1970 (at the MDA's appeal).